PolyhedraZK/nbnet/src/dev/README.md

     --http-port=40933 --http-allow-origin='*' \
     --metrics --metrics-address=127.0.0.1 \
     --metrics-port=57629 --metrics-allow-origin='*' \
-     >>/tmp/__CHAIN_DEV__/beacon_based/NBNET/${HOST}+${USER}/__DEV__/envs/MyEnv/2/cl/vc/cl.vc.log 2>&1 &
+     >>/tmp/__CHAIN_DEV__/beacon_based/EXPCHAIN/${HOST}+${USER}/__DEV__/envs/MyEnv/2/cl/vc/cl.vc.log 2>&1 &
 ```

 #### Management of multiple ENVs

 Since each ENV can specify its own binaries(lighthouse/reth/geth), the multi-ENV mode is of great significance for functional comparison, testing and problem debugging between different versions or between different features.

-Managing multiple ENVs, or in other words, managing custom ENVs is not much different from the default ENV because resource allocation and process running between different ENVs are completely isolated in `nb dev`.
+Managing multiple ENVs, or in other words, managing custom ENVs is not much different from the default ENV because resource allocation and process running between different ENVs are completely isolated in `exp dev`.

 The only difference is that you do not have to explicitly specify the env name when managing the default ENV, but for non-default ENVs, all operations must explicitly specify the name of the target env.

-For example, for the default ENV, `nb dev stop` is equal to `nb dev stop -e DEFAULT`, both styles are ok; but there is only one style for a custom ENV, that is `nb dev stop -e YourCustomEnv`.
+For example, for the default ENV, `exp dev stop` is equal to `exp dev stop -e DEFAULT`, both styles are ok; but there is only one style for a custom ENV, that is `exp dev stop -e YourCustomEnv`.

 Also, there are some subcommands designed specifically for multi-ENV management:
-- `nb dev list`, list the names of all existing ENVs
+- `exp dev list`, list the names of all existing ENVs
-- `nb dev show-all`, list the details of all existing ENVs
+- `exp dev show-all`, list the details of all existing ENVs
-- `nb dev destroy-all`, destroy all existing ENVs
+- `exp dev destroy-all`, destroy all existing ENVs

 #### Internal organization of data and logs